dbnegative/gcloud-kube-terraform/README.md

 Automated provisioning of kubernetes based off https://github.com/kelseyhightower/kubernetes-the-hard-way

+## Why?

+Why do this when Google Compute already provides this service?
+Mostly to learn a bit more about GCE, Kubernetes components and bootstrap that would be necassery in other enviro's like AWS.

 ## Currently builds the following:
 * GCE Network, Firewall rules, Instance pool etc..
 * 3 x ETCD nodes in seperate AZ's